 >There is only one government tourist office which is typical government office,wont book anything for you,just an information desk,also operates only during typical government office hours,not late night or early morning. https://www.google.com/maps/place/IndiaTourism+DELHIfirstname.lastname@example.org,77.2185457,18z/data=!3m1!4b1!4m5!3m4!1s0x390cfd35da864b8f:0x97d01718f1f60123!8m2!3d28.628766!4d77.21964

 >Few Usefull websites>

-Hope I had touched all relevant topic for a 1st time traveller arriving Delhi airport.
+Hope I had touched all relevant topic for a 1st time traveler arriving Delhi airport.

 Other than scams at Airport there are few common scams going for years at New Delhi railway station and also around tourist attractions, I had wrote a detail New Delhi railway station guide including probable scams ,can click here to visit.

 Thanks for reading

 Thank you so much for a very informative information.
 Quick question I am going to stay at Ginger hotel Ginger – Delhi (Rail Yatri Niwas – IRCTC), which metro line do I get and where do I get off?